isc-rsingh/gpkg-core/spec.md

 |md_file_id |int        |`xml_metadata` table id column value for the metadata to which this metadata_reference applies|no|0|FK|
 |md_parent_id|int       |`xml_metadata` table id column value for the hierarchical parent metadata for the metadata to which this `metadata_reference` applies|no|0|FK|

-Every GeoPackage SHALL contain a `metadata_reference` table with columns as defined in table 7   Every GeoPackage metadata_reference table that contains any rows SHALL contain at least one row record with an `md_parent_id` value of 0 that references the ‘undefined’ `xml_metadata` row record as defined by the SQL in SQL statement xx.
+Every GeoPackage SHALL contain a `metadata_reference` table with columns as defined in table 3-6.
+Every GeoPackage `metadata_reference` table that contains any rows SHALL contain at least one row record with an `md_parent_id` value of 0 that references the ‘undefined’ `xml_metadata` row record as defined by the SQL in SQL statement xx.
 Such record(s) establish the metadata reference to the “root” of a metadata hierarchy.

 > NOTE:  Such a metadata hierarchy may have only one level of defined metadata.